zhengli97/PromptKD/README.md

 If your want to train our own teacher model, first you should change `scripts/promptsrc/base2new_train.sh line 11 CFG=vit_b16_c2_ep20_batch4_4+4ctx` to `vit_l14_c2_ep20_batch8_4+4ctx`.
 Then follow the instructions listed in `docs/PromptSRC.md` and run the script.

+**Important Note:**
+The accuracy of your own teacher model may vary depending on your computing environment.
+To ensure that your teacher model is adequate for distillation, please refer to Appendix Table 10 to check whether your model achieves appropriate accuracy.

+If your teacher model cannot achieve the corresponding accuracy or cannot be trained due to computational constraints, I highly recommend that you use our publicly available pre-trained models for distillation.

 ### Running PromptKD

 #### (1) Base-to-Novel Experiments.